mansdahlstrom1/UnityGame/README.md

 Currenty at v2:
 #### TODO
 * Generate a secutrity token at login in the game.
-Create a table in database saving the last token used by the user.
+..* Create a table in database saving the last token used by the user.
 After we require this token to comfirm that the user is contacting the API from within the game.
-Right now you can create both rounds and api directly from the browser
+Right now you can create both rounds and api directly from the browser.
+#### Endpoints

  - Base URL: http://81.186.252.203/webservice/api.php
  - Parameters